19hours/sg-statutes/Acts/Financial Advisers Act.md

 “financial adviser” means a person who carries on a business of providing any financial advisory service, but does not include any person specified in the First Schedule;

-“financial adviser’s licence” means a licence granted or renewed under section 13 in respect of a financial adviser, and “licensed financial adviser” shall be construed accordingly;
+“financial adviser’s licence” means a licence granted under section 13 in respect of a financial adviser, and “licensed financial adviser” shall be construed accordingly;

+[1/2009 wef 26/11/2010]

 “financial advisory service” means all or any of the services specified in the Second Schedule;

+“financial journalist” means a person who contributes advice concerning securities, or prepares analyses or reports concerning securities, for publication in a newspaper, but does not include such person or a person belonging to such class of persons as may be prescribed;

+[1/2009 wef 26/11/2010]

 “financial year” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);